nelagin/agile-monitor/README.md

 It is designed to be used in two mode:

 1) First, when lead launches it with according to his team config setup
-2) Second, when lead can setup locally script in a mode that allows to trigger individual developers sheet updates (on_demand_mode)
+2) Second, when lead can setup locally (or e.g. in K8S) script in a mode that allows to trigger individual developers sheet updates (on_demand_mode)

-In the future it is expected that we will migrate this project over into K8S - physically it is already possible as docker image can be easily built and helm charts setup to support individual teams setup.

 ## Overview